-Every device has an end-of-life date attached to it, just like the products you buy at the supermarket.
-Microsoft end of life dates are easy to find, but it’s vital to understand what they mean for your business.
-Computers and servers are the biggest spends associated with Microsoft end of life.
+Every device has an end-of-life date, just like the products you buy at the supermarket.
+Microsoft end-of-life dates are easy to find, but it’s vital to understand what they mean for your business.
+Computers and servers are the biggest spends associated with Microsoft’s end-of-life.
 While these two systems are very different, the impact of the end of service life is very similar.
 Generally, a computer comes with one of two operating systems.
 You’ll either get a Mac running Apple’s operating systems or you’ll get a PC running Windows.
 Both operating systems get updates regularly.

 You’re Taking on Water

 It’s easy to look at this and go “it’s a small leak, no big deal.”
 Plugging the leak (think antivirus and firewall) won’t be enough.
-When an OS reaches the end of service life there’s a whole army of threat actors waiting to find and exploit these weaknesses.
+When an OS reaches the end of service life, a whole army of threat actors is waiting to find and exploit these weaknesses.
 Suddenly you’re cruising around in a vehicle known to have a weak spot.
-By not updating the OS you’re leaving yourself and your company vulnerable to attacks.
+By not updating the OS, you’re leaving yourself and your company vulnerable to attacks.

 It Can’t be that Easy